About The Squash Lake Association

 Lake Level Monitoring

-2025 Calendar
+2026 Calendar

 The Squash Lake Association is dedicated to preserving and protecting Squash Lake and its surrounding ecosystems.
 We provide information on important lake issues through our newsletter, website, e-mails, and social media.
 And, the SLA organizes social and educational opportunities for members.

-2025 Calendar
+2026 Calendar

 Lake Level Monitoring

-2025 Calendar
+2026 Calendar

-Sixth Annual Boat Flotilla on July 19
+Sixth Annual Boat Flotilla on July 4th at dusk (before the fireworks)

 Lake Level Monitoring